Perfect reconstruction of sparse signals with piecewise continuous nonconvex penalties and nonconvexity control: Approximate message passing with nonconvexity control

 where $\hat{x}_i^{(t)}$ denotes the estimate at time step $t$, and

-The solution of \eref{eq:single-body_AMP} is equivalent to the minimizer of \eref{eq:one_body}, with the replacement of $\T{Q}$ and $\sigma z$ with $\T{Q}_i^{(t)}$ and $h_i^{(t)}$, respectively.
+The solution of \eref{eq:single-body_AMP} corresponds to the minimizer of \eref{eq:one_body}, with the replacement of $\T{Q}$ and $\sigma z$ with $\T{Q}_i^{(t)}$ and $h_i^{(t)}$, respectively.

 The local stability of AMP corresponds to the AT instability condition \cite{Sakata-Xu}.
-Hence, it is expected that AMP reconstructs the original signal in the theoretically derived parameter region $\alpha> \alpha_c(\rho)$ at sufficiently large $N$, because the current problem does not exhibit any first order transitions under fixed nonconvexity parameters, in contrast to the Bayes-optimal setting \cite{Krzakala2012} or the Monte Carlo sampling case \cite{Obuchi_MC}. \Fref{fig:no_anneal_X} is an example of reconstructed signals of $N=400$ and $\alpha=0.5$ after 1000 steps update of AMP under SCAD (a) at $\lambda=1$ and $a=3$ for $\rho=0.25$ and (b) at $\lambda=0.1$ and $a=3$ for $\rho=0.3$, where the original and reconstructed signals are represented by solid lines and circles, respectively.
-In these parameter regions, perfect reconstruction is theoretically guaranteed, but as shown in \Fref{fig:no_anneal_X} (b), the naive update of AMP does not achieve the perfect reconstruction for small values of nonconvexity parameters.
-The discrepancy between the replica analysis and AMP appears, in particular, when the signal is dense and a fine-tuning of the nonconvexity parameters is required.
-The tendency is common in both SCAD and AMP.
+Hence, it is expected that AMP reconstructs the original signal in the theoretically derived parameter region $\alpha> \alpha_c(\rho)$ at sufficiently large $N$, because the current problem does not exhibit any first order transitions or spinodal transitions under fixed nonconvexity parameters, in contrast to the Bayes-optimal setting \cite{Krzakala2012} or the Monte Carlo sampling case \cite{Obuchi_MC}. \Fref{fig:no_anneal_X} shows examples of reconstructed signals of $N=400$ and $\alpha=0.5$ after 1000 steps update of AMP under SCAD (a) at $\lambda=1$ and $a=3$ for $\rho=0.25$ and (b) at $\lambda=0.1$ and $a=3$ for $\rho=0.3$, where the original and reconstructed signals are represented by solid lines and circles, respectively.
+In these parameter regions, perfect reconstruction is theoretically supported, but as shown in \Fref{fig:no_anneal_X} (b), the naive update of AMP does not achieve the perfect reconstruction for small values of nonconvexity parameters.
+The discrepancy between the replica analysis and AMP appears, in particular, when the signal is dense.
+The tendency is common in both SCAD and AMP, hence we explain their characteristic behavior using SCAD as a representative.